Graduate Student Admissions & Financial Aid

 Grants in the Field of American Art

-A number of grants are available for graduate students of American art.
-Students engaged in writing dissertations on American Art can apply to the Beaze and Harry Adelson Research and Travel Fellowship for American Art, which will fund dissertation research and travel expenses up to $2500.
-The Raymond and Margaret Horowitz Foundation Dissertation Fellowship is awarded to cover one-year of dissertation research on American Art, in the amount of a $25,000 stipend and $2500 in research and travel expenses.
+Students engaged in writing dissertations on American Art can apply to the Beaze and Harry Adelson Research and Travel Fellowship for American Art, which funds dissertation research and travel expenses up to $2500.”

 History of Photography Grants